-EASE 5-FE offers a range of different mouse modes that are used to view and edit the room model.
+EASE 5 offers a range of different mouse modes that are used to view and edit the room model.

 An important mouse mode is the SURFACES > INSERT POLYGON mouse mode because it is used to define the surfaces that establish the room.
 We will discuss it in section 7.3.
-Another important mouse mode is the SELECTION mouse mode (see also section 4.1.3 about hovering and selecting items) which is available on the very left of most ribbon menus.
-In the following section 6.3 we will use the MEASURE mouse mode from the TOOLS ribbon menu to explain how 3D coordinates can be inferred or entered.
+Another important mouse mode is the Selection mouse mode (see also section 4.1.3 about hovering and selecting items) which is available on the very left of most ribbon menus.
+In the following section 6.3 we will use the MEASURE mouse mode from the Tools ribbon menu to explain how 3D coordinates can be inferred or entered.
 A mouse mode can be switched on by clicking on the respective button.

-All mouse modes except for the Selection mode can be left by pressing Esc.
-Most mouse modes remain activated, or locked, after the operation was finished, such as inserting a face.
+All mouse modes except for the SELECTION mode can be left by pressing Esc or switched off via their corresponding menu ribbon buttons.
+Most mouse modes remain activated after the operation was finished, such as inserting a face.
 This allows performing several operations in a row without having to re-activate the mode each time.
-When the mouse mode is locked, the icon on the button is surrounded by a black frame.